tetohasgone/tetohasgone/README.md

 # hi / [solo.to/tetohasgone](https://solo.to/tetohasgone) - all links are here
 i'm Oleg Serdechny a.k.a.
-TetoHasDied on the internet<br>
+TetoHasGone on the internet<br>
 19 years old from Russia, Saint Petersburg<br>
 ...and i do absolutely nothing<br>
 i tried to translate stuff but i'm getting bored too early<br>